sukhleen999/census-income-prediction/doc/report.md

 <img src="../results/model/shap_summary_heatplot.png" title="Figure 3.4 SHAP summary heat plot for feature importance and direction" alt="Figure 3.4 SHAP summary heat plot for feature importance and direction" width="50%" />

 The SHAP summary heatplot above shows the most important features for predicting the class.
-It also shows the direction of how it’s going to drive the prediction.As we can see from this plot, higher levels of education have bigger SHAP values for income level greater than 50K USD, whereas smaller levels of education have smaller SHAP values driving the direction in a negative direction for classification.
+It also shows the direction in which the features are going to drive the prediction.
+As we can see from this plot, higher levels of education have bigger SHAP values for income level greater than 50K USD, whereas smaller levels of education have smaller SHAP values driving the prediction in a negative direction for classification (towards '<=50K').
 Having a spouse also seems to have a bigger SHAP value for people with more than 50K USD income and drives it in a positive direction.